tomoya-dazn/rock-classics/masterworks.md

 [1960's]
+- Mr. Tambourine Man - The Byrds (1965)
 - Pet Sounds - The Beach Boys (1966)
+- Roger the Engineer - The Yardbirds (1966)
 - Surrealistic Pillow - Jefferson Airplane (1967)
 - Disraeli Gears - Cream (1967)
 - The Doors - The Doors (1967)